 - Increases in delta waves is associated with higher brain efficiency and may improve mental performance and health.

 - Delta waves will cause a decrease in the stress-producing hormone, Cortisol 🙂

 - Delta brain waves increase cellular regeneration and telomere lengthening supporting healing and regeneration.
 This is why deep restorative sleep is so healthy for us.

-- EFT tapping meditations increase delta waves
+- EFT tapping meditations have been shown to increase delta waves.

 - Delta state is the kundalini state.
 Fusing of mortal mind w/ the divine mind.

 - The delta state is a source of empathy.

 - Infra-Low are known as Slow Cortical Potentials that underlie our higher brain functions.
 They are so slow they are difficult to detect and measure.
 They are <.5Hz They appear to play a role in brain timing and networking.
 Very little else is known about them.

 And then there is the new Brain Wave on the block:

 - Gamma brainwaves.
 They are the fastest wave with a high frequency (like a flute) and are able to process information from different brain areas simultaneously.
 They pass information rapidly and quickly.